Man shot and killed Saturday in Penrose neighborhood

 ST. LOUIS — A man was shot and killed Saturday morning in the 4400 block of Farlin, police said.

-The man, in his 40s, had been shot several times, including in the head.
+The man, between 35 to 40 years old, had been shot several times, including in the head.
 He was found just before 10 a.m., according to a report from St. Louis Metropolitan Police.

 That block of Farlin is in the Penrose neighborhood of north St. Louis City.
 Crime in that neighborhood is down about 38% from December to June this year compared to last year.